microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          */
         pushEditOperations(beforeCursorState: Selection[], editOperations: IIdentifiedSingleEditOperation[], cursorStateComputer: ICursorStateComputer): Selection[];
         /**
+         * Change the end of line sequence.
+This is the preferred way of
+         * changing the eol sequence.
+This will land on the undo stack.
+         */
+        pushEOL(eol: EndOfLineSequence): void;
+        /**
          * Edit the model without adding the edits to the undo stack.
          * This can have dire consequences on the undo stack!
 See @pushEditOperations for the preferred way.
          * @param operations The edit operations.
          * @return The inverse edit operations, that, when applied, will bring the model back to the previous state.
          */
         applyEdits(operations: IIdentifiedSingleEditOperation[]): IIdentifiedSingleEditOperation[];
+        /**
+         * Change the end of line sequence without recording in the undo stack.
+         * This can have dire consequences on the undo stack!
+See @pushEOL for the preferred way.
+         */
+        setEOL(eol: EndOfLineSequence): void;
         /**
          * An event emitted when the contents of the model have changed.
          * @event